cebartling/app-engine-ruby-spike/README.md

 # Prerequisites

 - MySQL for local development.
 You can install it directly or use it within a Docker container.
+- If using Docker on your local system, you will need to have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the [Docker Toolbox](https://www.docker.com/docker-toolbox) installed.
+Looks like Docker Toolbox brings VirtualBox along, so Docker Toolbox is really the only install for Docker support.
 - [Google Cloud SDK](https://cloud.google.com/sdk/).

 # Creating the Ruby on Rails App Engine application